-Art & design is an integral part of DBIS’s Performance and Creative Arts faculty, which provides students with challenge, fulfillment and above all enjoyment.
+Art & design is an integral part of DBIS’s Performance and Creative Arts faculty, which provides students with challenge, fulfilment and above all enjoyment.

 Through both Key Stages students develop their skills across all of the art disciplines, drawing, painting, three-dimensional exploration.
 Moreover, and perhaps more importantly students discover more about themselves spiritually, creatively at the same time providing a platform to express themselves individually.